hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ## Ground Station

-*QGC SRR Edition* runs *best* on tablet hardware with joysticks/buttons to control the vehicle and camera during manual flight.
+*QGC-Gov* runs *best* on tablet hardware with joysticks/buttons to control the vehicle and camera during manual flight.

 > **Tip:** Dedicated hardware controls are not _required_, but make many operations a lot easier (in particular, manual flight and controlling the camera).